 Essential oils are produced by distilling or cold-pressing plant material, or by using solvents.
 They are fragrant, therapeutical, highly concentrated plant essences and too strong to use directly on skin.
 There are (most of the times) no carrier oils in its constitution, just the volatile oils present in plant material.

 An infused oil is different: the plant material is soaked into a carrier oil (like in a tea) and some of its properties are passed onto the oil.
-They are much less fragrant, and less potent as well, but much cheaper and moe accessible to make.
-Unlike essential oils, they can be used on your skin undiluted.
+They are much less fragrant, and less potent as well, but much cheaper and accessible to make.
+Unlike essential oils, you can use them directly on your skin undiluted.

 Infused oils are base ingredients for many cosmetics, while essential oils are there to provide fragrance and stronger plant medicinal properties (but are optional).